English for Everyone

 WHY you should read this book:

-This book is for every one who speaks and writes English every day.
+This book is for everyone who speaks and writes English every day.

 This book is especially for ESL learners who are not familiar with the use of the English language.